chenliang188/Redis-Transactions/Architecture.md

 3. A Java HTTP servlet that receives queries and returns the cached metrics data.
 It interprets and executes the queries over the Redis cache and assembles the metrics suitable for presentation.
 4. A client-side JavaScript framework like D3 that renders the charts.

-The technologies to be used will include Gradle, Redis, Spring, Play (Java/Scala), D3.
+The technologies to be used will include Gradle, Redis, Spring, Play (Java/Scala), and D3.